 Start Your Eastside Pollinator Garden

-- Review our certification criteria.
-If you decide the project is right for you, fill out our Eastside Pollinator Garden Project Interest Form.
+1. Review our certification criteria.
+If you decide the project is right for you, reach out via email or the interest form at the top of the page.

-- Pick up your free native plants at the Plant Sale.
-You’ll receive 5 milkweed plants (valued at $25) and a voucher good for $100 worth of other native plants of your choosing.
+4. Pick up your free native plants at the August plant sale.
+After meeting the criteria, you’ll receive 5 milkweed plants (valued at $25) and a voucher good for $100 worth of other native plants of your choosing.
 Add these new plants to your pollinator garden.

 Garden Certification Criteria